unicornpkg/unicornpkg.madefor.cc/specification/package-tables.md

 #### `rel.depends`

-An ordered table that lists required packages.
+A numbered table that lists required packages.

+#### `rel.conflicts`

+A numbered table that lists packages which break when they are installed with this package.